 What's covered in this course?

-The Cert HE/FdSc Health and Social Care are full-time apprenticeships delivered at the City South campus, and have been carefully designed to provide the skills you and your current or future employer need.
+The Cert HE/FdSc Assistant Practitioner (HEALTH) course are full-time apprenticeships delivered one-day per week at the City South campus, and have been carefully designed to provide the skills you and your current or future employer need.

 Expert teaching staff in our School of Nursing and Midwifery and School of Health Sciences provide the guidance needed to make sure you secure the necessary knowledge, skills and behaviours that will advance your career.

 The course equips successful candidates for the role of Assistant Practitioner in a range of healthcare settings and in the various pathways of Maternity Support, Diagnostic Radiography, Mammography, Endoscopy, Surgical, Rehabilitation and other Allied Health Therapies.

 In undertaking this course you will explore and develop clinical skills and work within your professional scope of practice, understand holistic patient centred care, risk assessment, safeguarding, continuous professional development and evidence based healthcare.

 The course offers an introduction to anatomy and physiology, and examines social, psychological and cultural influences relevant to your area of work.
 Pathway specific modules will enable you to undertake more in-depth study in an area relevant to your role, practice and service user group.